dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-09-24-typescript/2018-09-24-typescript-en.md

 - @types/react: intsll react types for typescript.
 - @types/react-native: intall RN type for typescript.

-### automatically build library
-- react-native-typescript-transformer: this helps to build typescript when project is running.

 ## typescript configuration
 configure typescript to make react-native work.